kanbanyte/sepa/assessments/sadrr.md

 > *Note that this section is about the high-level architecture design (rather than a lower-level detailed design in the next section).*

 ## System Architecture
-> *[Present the system architecture in this section.*\
-> *A Component-and-Connector view and a Deployment Allocation view (or some alternatives of similar nature) with the necessary descriptions and*
-> *justifications are expected as the minimum.]*

 This section explores the chosen architectural design (pub-sub) in greater detail by representing it in a component-and-connector (C&C) view.
 C&C focuses on illustrating the relationship between elements within the system at runtime.
 Elements with behavior are known as _components_ while those representing interactions between such components are known as _connectors_.